 Radiation Oncology Education

-Our Residency Training Program mission is to educate and train the next generation of radiation oncologist.
-In so doing, we strive to educate and train physicians to be competent and skillful in the practice of radiation oncology, mentor residents in the delivery of compassionate, excellent care of cancer patients in a multimodality fashion, strive to involve residents in research endeavors to improve clinical and quality of life outcomes for cancer patients, and to develop the next generation of thought leaders for our specialty.
+Our Residency Program mission is to educate and prepare the next generation of radiation oncologists.
+In so doing, we strive to help new physicians to become competent and skillful in the practice of radiation oncology; we mentor and guide residents in the delivery of compassionate and up-to-date care for cancer patients in a multidisciplinary environment; we strive to involve our residents in research endeavors to improve clinical results and patients' life quality after a cancer treatment.
+We nurture the next generation of thoughtful leaders in the radiation oncology specialty.

-Radiation biology is the study of the underlying mechanisms of radiation-induced damage at the molecular, cellular, and organismal level.
-The Section of Radiation Biology investigators include Weiling Zhao, PhD and Linda Metheny-Barlow, PhD.
-Our understanding of the biological mechanisms underlying radiation-induced damage will lead to advancements in cancer therapy, amelioration of normal tissue injury, and protection from bioterrorism.
+Radiation biology is the study of the underlying mechanisms of radiation-induced damage at the molecular, cellular, and organism level.
+Our Section of Radiation Biology includes investigators Linda Metheny-Barlow, Jeffrey Willey and others.
+Our understanding of the biological mechanisms underlying radiation-induced damage will help to advance cancer therapy, to reduce normal tissue radiation injury, and to develop protection from bioterrorism.

 Radiation (Medical) Physics

 The department of Radiation Oncology provides graduate-level education for students pursuing a career in Medical Physics.
-Students are given hands-on training in the clinic in addition to exciting research projects in imaging and therapy physics.
-Students are selected from qualified Ph.D. candidates in the VT/WFU School of Biomedical Engineering and Sciences.
+Students are given hands-on training in the clinic in addition to exciting research projects in diagnostic and therapeutic physics.
+Students are selected from qualified Ph.D. candidates in the WFU Graduate School of Physics and in the Virginia Tech/ WFU School of Biomedical Engineering programs.